Have you even been to Peru if you haven’t got an alpaca sweater?

-Good for authentic products of a high quality.
+This is a good choice for authentic products of high quality.
 They actually have their own alpacas which live inside the grounds.

 San Pedro Market – Cusco

-Mostly mass-produced clothing that is a blend of alpaca.
-Good if you are looking for a cheap and cheerful souvenir.
+You’ll mostly find mass-produced clothing that is a blend of alpaca on the market.
+This is good if you are looking for a cheap and cheerful travel souvenir.
 Always haggle.

 Have you bought anything made from alpaca wool in Peru?